People of color hardest hit by air pollution from nearly all sources

-Category: Climate Hits: 0Various studies show that people of color are disproportionately exposed to air pollution in the United States.
+Category: Climate Hits: 5Various studies show that people of color are disproportionately exposed to air pollution in the United States.
 However, it was unclear whether this unequal exposure is due mainly to a few types of emission sources or whether the causes are more systemic.
 A new study that models peoples' exposure to air pollution - resolved by race-ethnicity and income level - shows that exposure disparities among people of color and white people are driven by nearly all, rather than only a few, emission source types.

 Read more https://www.sciencedaily.com/releases/2021/04/210428140906.htm